Can we send you a free gift?

 Group coaching is coaching that is done with many people at once versus on a 1:1 basis.
 Group coaching can take place online or in-person, and often uses video conferencing to facilitate sessions.

 Group coaching that takes place online has traditionally been hosted across a series of platforms, from Facebook Groups to Zoom.
 Other community platforms, which are built to foster connections between members, offer features that are tailored to the needs of online coaching groups with features that encourage the interactions that make group coaching genuinely valuable, like direct & group messaging between members, public forums for posting and livestreaming, video hosting, and video storage.

 Is group coaching successful?

-Group coaching can be just as successful—or even more so—as 1:1 coaching, particularly if there are many people meeting around a shared set of very similar issues.
+Group coaching is can be just as successful—or even more so—as 1:1 coaching, particularly if there are many people meeting around a shared set of very similar issues.
 Other people opening up about challenges often encourages others to do the same, so each participant can add value to the group through their own personal experiences.
 Some members of group coaching practices say that others in the group act as “mirrors reflecting back at them,” which can be effective in addressing one’s own issues—and finding solutions to them.

 What are the benefits of group coaching?